Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 The `_drafts` folder works a bit different than the `_posts` folder though, you don't need to put a date in your title, just a normal title fits.

-In addition, [thanks for a youtube comment in this video for pointing that out,](https://www.youtube.com/watch?v=X8jXkW3k2Jg) if you just want to hide a post, while being in the `_posts` folder, you can put in the front matter
+In addition, [thanks for a youtube comment in this video for pointing that out,](https://www.youtube.com/watch?v=X8jXkW3k2Jg) if you just want to hide a post, while being in the `_posts` folder, you can put in the front matter.

 ```yaml
 published: false
 ```

-And it will hide it from your blog
+And it will hide it from your blog.

 ## Customizing our blog, and applying a theme and a plugin

-Now that we covered just enough to get you started blogging with jekyll, let's customize it and give it a finished look.
+Now that we covered just enough to get you started blogging with Jekyll, let's customize it and give it a finished look.
 Do note that you don't need to do exactly what I'm doing in this guide, you may want to pick a different theme, you probably will want a different title, description, etc, customize your blog as you wish.

 ### Getting rid of the placeholders

-I said earlier that we would get rid of the placeholder text, like the title, the description and social media, Let's do it now, I'm going to grab `_config.yml`, go line by line, and do the following edits: (If you don't want to fill some parameters like email or social media, just delete the entry and Jekyll will not show it, even the title, though I would advise to fill at least the title and description)
+I said earlier that we would get rid of the placeholder text, like the title, the description and social media, Let's do it now, I'm going to grab `_config.yml`, go line by line, and do the following edits: (If you don't want to fill some parameters like email or social media, just delete the entry and Jekyll will not show it, even the title, though I would advise to fill at least the title and description).

-(Another note: When you make some kind of changes, like chaging `_config.yml`, you need to restart the server to see the effects)
+(Another note: When you make some kind of changes, like changing `_config.yml`, you need to restart the server to see the effects).

 I want my blog's name to be `snake_cases` And I want to add my gmail email in there: